Russel88/DAtest/README.md

 not fit for your data.
 If the best method has an AUC below 0.7 you might want to increase the effect size.
-In contrast, if several methods have an AUC close to 1, you might want to decrease the effect size (towards
-1) to better differentiate the methods.
+In contrast, if several methods have an AUC close to 1, you might want to decrease the effect size (towards one) to better differentiate the methods.
 It is also possible to test for negative associations with effect sizes between 0 and 1, but this has not been tested extensively.

 How to run real data
 ====================